-Mike Kennedy CWWRA president and one of the founding members of the rodeo, is a 42 year resident of Carbondale.
+Mike Kennedy CWWRA president and one of the founding members of the rodeo, is a 44 year resident of Carbondale.
 Formerly a mining engineer at Thompson Creek and consulting engineer on the Glenwood Canyon Tunnels, Mike has been working full time in the real estate business since 1992.
 Mike is the Broker/Owner of RE/MAX Mountain West in Carbondale since 1997.
 RE/MAX Mountain West has offices in Carbondale, Paonia and Cedaredge, Colorado.
-The Carbondale office is next to the 7-11 store at Main Street and Highway 133.
-Mike has been involved with the Carbondale Fire District since 1980 as a volunteer for 27+ yrs and also a Board Member (27 yrs) for the district.
-Mike is married (Julie) with two grown boys, one is a captain/paramedic with the Carbondale Fire District and the other is an electrician.
+The Carbondale office is next to the 7-11 store at Main Street and Highway 133 since 1993.
+Mike has been involved with the Carbondale Fire District since 1980 as a volunteer for 27+ yrs and also a Board Member (29 yrs) for the district.
+Mike is married (Julie) with two grown boys, one is a EMS Division Chief with the Carbondale Fire District and the other is an electrician.
 Mike has truly enjoyed watching the rodeo grow from its humble beginnings into something that Carbondale can really be proud of!
 It's the place to be on Thursday nights in the summer!

 Melanie Gianinetti Cardiff, a Carbondale native, is the CWWRA Secretary/Volunteer Administrator.
 Melanie is no newcomer to rodeo, at age 7 she won her 1st, first place trophy and continued to ride competitively in rodeo for many years.
 In 1974, she was crowned Colorado Mountain College Rodeo Queen, and in 1975, crowned Carbondale Potato Day Queen by the Governor of Colorado.
 Melanie's passion for riding is as strong as ever.
 She now enjoys riding her horses and mules on the trails of the beautiful mountains surrounding her home town.
 Melanie is married to Dave Cardiff, a General Contractor, and Roaring Fork High School Football Coach.
 Family time is important to Melanie.
 She cherishes spending time with her grandchildren, Layton, Aubrey and looks forward to spending more time to the newest 2021 addition Lorna.
 Melanie assists in the management of Spring Creeks Ranch and Event Barn available for rent for weddings, special occasions, retreats and other private gatherings.
 She also volunteers in many community activities outside the rodeo board.
 Melanie is an avid cook and baker, sewing, crafting, and crazy about canning and pickling.
 You may have seen one of her wedding or birthday cakes around the community or been lucky enough to sample some of her pickles or jam.
 Having always been very involved in her community, she says "I am proud to serve on the CWWRA board where we all work so well together".
 The board members contribute hundreds of volunteer hours preparing and producing the summer rodeo series.
 "There is a ton of work that goes into pulling off 12 great rodeos, but it's all worth it when you see those smiling faces."
 She is most passionate about keeping our "Western Heritage" alive and "always working to improve the show!"
 The best part of rodeo night she says is "getting to interact with all the people…contestants, spectators and our amazing volunteers!"
 You will see her driving the rodeo “vintage golf cart" around the grounds or checking in contestants, when she is not organizing and directing volunteers!
 Please take a moment to stop her and say hello.